Skip to main content

 2. Read the contract!
 Seriously.
 Read it.
 For more information on what is included, see "Understand Your Responsibilities as an IP Student" above.
 Remember that you can always click "Save" and come back later if you're not yet ready to sign.
 Use special care when reviewing the following sections:

-• In the "Additional Information" section you can indicate special accommodations that you will need while abroad.
+• In the "Additional Information" section you will find information about the process for registered accommodations while abroad.
+Please note that you must register for any accommodations (including dietary restrictions) with the Office of Student Accessibility at least three months before going abroad.
 This information will be shared with the program staff abroad.
-Please note that you must also register for any accommodations (including dietary restrictions) with the Office of Student Accessibility before going abroad.
 Abroad staff will do their utmost to accommodate all registered accommodations but cannot guarantee that every accommodation is possible.
 Please contact the Office of Student Accessibility and/or the program staff for your program for more information before signing your contract.

 3. In the "Contract Agreement" section, check the box and sign your name by typing it into the box.
 Click "Submit Contract."